-We are in the 103rd year of The Cattleman magazine.
+We have now started the 104th year of publication of The Cattleman magazine.
 We thought we would take a few minutes each month to look back in history to find the interests of cattle raisers at the time.
-We have reprinted the text of these news items as they appeared in the issue.
+We have reprinted the text of these items as they appeared in the issue.
 Any comments from the editor appear in brackets.

 The Cattleman magazine is received monthly by TSCRA members as part of their membership in the organization.